ModalHub/50-metro-transit-networks/README.md

 $\beta$: The number of links to the number of nodes

-$\alpha$: The number of link in the network to the number of link in a complete network with the same node size
+$\gamma$: The number of link in the network to the number of link in a complete network with the same node size